-We made this guide because we know eCommerce platform migration can be a scary thing.
+eCommerce migrations can be scary.
 But, like many other scary things, it may well we worth it.
 The million dollar question, or at least the a-lot-of-dollars question, is how to tell whether it will.
+So we made this eCommerce platform migration guide.

 It is possible that the answer to most of these questions is that it depends.
-Choosing the right ecommerce platform for your online business is - on the particular needs of your organization, on the platform you are considering leaving behind, on the platform you are considering migrating to, (here's our recommendation) and on how you plan to do so.
+Choosing the right ecommerce platform for your online business will depend on the particular needs of your organization, on the platform you are considering leaving behind, on the platform you are considering migrating to, (here's our recommendation) and on how you plan to do so.

 In this guide to eCommerce platform migration, we will cover some of those questions, and share a few answers based on our experience to help you decide if, when and how to migrate to a platform that works for you (and not the other way round).
 Play it, Sam.